 - Occasionally abdominoplasty can also be combined with abdominal hernia repair.
 Abdominal hernia is a result of bulging of abdominal contents through the weakness of the abdominal wall.

 - Abdominoplasty is a procedure that can radically contour the abdomen at the expense of having a reasonably well hidden scar.
-There are many patients who cannot accept having an abdominal scar and who are willing to live with less than acceptable abdominal contour.
+There are many patients who cannot accept having an abdominal scar and who are willing to live with a less than ideal abdominal contour.

 TYPES OF ABDOMINOPLASTY: